epquito/pokeclone_Kubernetes/README.md

 2. **Apply Namespace and Quotas**:

-   Navigate to the project root and apply the namespace and quota configurations.
+   Navigate to the `k8s` directory and apply the namespace and quota configurations.

    ```bash
    kubectl apply -f 1-namespace/